 6th August 1925

-On 6th August, Surendranath Banerji one of the founders of modern India passes away.
+On 6th August 1925, Surendranath Banerji, one of the founders of modern India, passed away.

-Surendranath Banerji, one of India’s earliest political leaders during British Raj, passed away.
+Surendranath Banerji, one of India’s earliest political leaders during the British Raj, passed away.

 - Surendranath Banerji was also fondly known as Rashtraguru (teacher of the nation).

-- Banerji was also the founder of one of India’s first political organization, the Indian National Association.
+- Banerji was also the founder of one of India’s first political organizations, the Indian National Association.

-- In 1868, Banerji travelled to England to sit for the Indian Civil Service Exam though he cleared the exam he was prohibited from joining the services because of a dispute over his correct age
+- In 1868, Banerji travelled to England to sit for the Indian Civil Service Exam and though he cleared the exam, he was prohibited from joining the services because of a dispute over his correct age.

 - In 1871 he cleared the exam and was posted as an assistant magistrate in the Sylhet District (now in Bangladesh).

-- In 1875 Banerji returned to India and became a professor of English at the Metropolitan Institute at the Ripon College.
+- In 1875 Banerji became a professor of English at the Metropolitan Institute at Ripon College.

 - Banerji launched action against the issue of age-limit restrictions for Indian students taking the Indian Civil Service Exams through this organization.